Signed in as:

 My approach is very person-centred, meaning that I believe you are the export of your experience.
 It is not my place to tell you what is best for you and your growth but to explore what has worked for you in the past and help you gain avenues of growth that fit your journey.

 I do not believe anyone fits neatly in a box, and thus no one approach neatly addresses every issue.
 Instead of focusing on one theory, I bring a range of resources to our session, and you decide what feels like the best fit for you.
 There are several approaches I like to draw from, specifically Acceptance and Commitment Therapy (ACT), Mindfulness-Based Cognitive Therapy (MBCT), Gestalt, and existential theories such as shadow work and transcendental schema processing.
 Solution-Focused, Positive Psychology and Cognitive-Behavioural (CBT) are great when we only have a few sessions to address specific issues.
-For those who want to go deeper into spiritual principles, we can use the Enneagram, and take a deeper dive into shadow work to explore the True Self.
+For those who want to go deeper into spiritual principles, we can use the Enneagram, take a deeper dive into shadow work or utilize quantum psychology to explore the True Self.

 Throughout the therapeutic process, your goals and feedback help to establish what theories and modalities we use.
 I ask that you express when you resonate with a modality or feel something is not working.
 This feedback will ensure we maintain a path of growth on our journey together.